hypherionmc/hypheriondocs/Simple Splash Screen/custom-images.md

 #### Progress Bar Texture

 This applies to both the BossBar and Custom progress bar.
-Your texture needs to be 400px x 10px in a PNG format.
+Your texture needs to be 400px x 10px (unless you're using a background overlay) in a PNG format.
 This also applies to the CustomBarBackgroundTexture